Morgawr/yokubi/src/Section1/Part1/Lesson16.md

 こい		come!
 </pre>

 With する, we can introduce a new class of verbs: the する verbs.
 In Japanese you can turn a lot of nouns into verbs by simply adding する after them.
-This is not allowed with all nouns, but a large part of words will show up in the dictionary as “する verb” too.
+This is not allowed with all nouns, but a large part of words will show up in the dictionary as "する verb" too.
 This is especially common between two-kanji words that originate from Chinese.

 <pre>
 料理
 cuisine

 料理<b>する</b>
-to cook (lit: “to do cuisine”)
+to cook (lit: "to do cuisine")
 </pre>

 They mostly mean the same as their non-verb construction, but grammatically the noun becomes for all intents and purposes a real verb.